azuline/blossom/README.md

-# Blossom

-This repository contains a template for a full stack web application that I pulled out from some of my other projects.
-This repository doesn't contain any code specific to a single project; it mainly contains a developer platform and some developer tooling.

-This is still pretty early WIP; as my other projects mature, this repository will cherry-pick code from them.
-Better documentation will come with time.

-# Contents
+# blossom

-There's a lot of stuff in this repository, but some of the more fun contents
-are:

-Backend:
+A platform for an excellent full stack web application developer experience.

+_Still pretty early WIP!_

+## What's this?

+We can bucket most systems into [_Product_ systems and _Platform_ systems](https://newsletter.pragmaticengineer.com/p/the-platform-and-program-split-at).
+Product systems solve an end user problem and serve the customer.
+Product systems are built on top of platform systems, which solve foundational problems for product systems to enable efficient and correct delivery.

+While end user problems are specific to the product being built, many products tend to share similar platform problems, especially prior to reaching scale.

+My pet projects have similarly shaped platform problems. _blossom_ is this factored out shared platform.

+More generally, _blossom_ solves a set of common platform problems that small-to-medium scale monolithic web applications have.
+It can serve as a reference for an existing web application, or as a template for a greenfield project.

+_blossom_ contains opinionated design decisions and modern library choices.
+All libraries are cohesively integrated together at the platform layer, so that product development can easily use all platform libraries with zero-friction.

+## What's in here?

+_blossom_ contains a platform that spans from infrastructure to design.
+In this section, we'll cover interesting features and design decisions that _blossom_ contains.
+Each feature is further documented in its own README.
+This section links to those READMEs.

+### Infrastructure

+- Nix for package management & developer environments.
+- Nomad for service orchestration.
+- Github Actions CI pipeline.
+- Github Actions CD pipeline with Nomad and Tailscale.

+### Backend

+- Multi-tenant account system.
+- RPC framework with TypeScript type codegen.
+- Nix dependency management.
+- Nix builds.
+- Ergonomic test fixture system for concise and maintainable tests.
+- Highly performant parallelized tests that share a single database.
+- Postgres Row Level Security for secure multi-tenancy.
+- Secrets vault for secure encrypted secret storage.
 - Database migrations with yoyo-migrations.
-- Postgres Row Level Security for secure multi-tenancy.
+- Database table conventions and tests to enforce them.
-- Database queries via the sqlc database ORM
+- Database queries with the sqlc database ORM.
-- An ergonomic RPC framework with TypeScript binding codegen.
-- A single massive pytest fixture for efficiently writing maintainable tests.

-Frontend:
+- Monolithic CLI for service operations and developer tooling.
+- Quart webserver served with Hypercorn.
+- Configuration via environment variables.
+- Linting with black, Ruff, and Semgrep.

+### Frontend

-- A Design System built with React Aria and vanilla-extract.
-Tokens and components contained in this repository; design guidelines unwritten.
+- Design System built with React Aria and vanilla-extract.
-- An RPC framework with function, Tanstack Query, and Jotai bindings.
-Contracts are codegenned from the backend.
+- RPC framework with imperative, Jotai, and Tanstack Query bindings.
+- Jotai state management.
+- Error handling with rich metadata and stacktraces.
+- Icon system with tokenized colors and sizes, and lazy-loading.
+- Form system for convenient form creation.
+- Page layout primitives for consistency and flexibility.
+- Loader components for consistent crafted loading states.
+- Page routing with code splitting and prefetching.
+- Ladle stories with a library for easy story development.
+- Unit and integration tests with Vitest.
-- Unit testing with Vitest and React Testing Library (TODO).
+- Visual snapshot tests with Playwright and Ladle.
-- Visual testing with Ladle and Playwright.
+- RPC mocks with msw for Ladle stories and Vitest testing.

-Infrastructure:

-- Nix package management & developer environment.
+- SPA builds with the Vite toolchain (SWC+esbuild+Rollup).
+- Linting with eslint+dprint+Semgrep.
+- pnpm dependency management.

-# Getting Started
+## Getting Started

-We use Nix to manage development environments.
-All packages we use are declaratively defined in `nix/` alongside some other modifications to the shell.
+We use Nix to manage developer environments.
+All tools we use are declaratively defined in `nix/`.
+To bootstrap the developer environment and get started:

 1. Follow the [Linux guide](https://nixos.wiki/wiki/Nix_Installation_Guide)
    or [MacOS nix-darwin](https://github.com/LnL7/nix-darwin) guide to install Nix.
 2. [Enable Nix Flakes](https://nixos.wiki/wiki/Flakes#Enable_flakes).
 3. [Install `direnv`](https://nixos.wiki/wiki/Development_environment_with_nix-shell#direnv).
-   (Or run `nix develop` to start a devshell).
+   (Or run `nix develop` to start a dev shell).

-# Monorepo Organization
+## Monorepo Organization

 The monorepo is organized at the top-level by service type.
 For example, backends go into `backend/`, frontends go into `frontend/`.